-Prepared for: Faculty Voice Committee (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Date: 28/09/2017 Prepared by: Johanna Korhonen Role: ALSS Vice President

-Summary: This paper provides an update on the implementation of the campaign(s) of the Executive Committee member

-BETTER FOOD Aim: To offer a wider variety of food that reflects student feedback and is good value for money Objective(s): 1.
-Analyse the data collected by the Catering team regarding the Canteens from November 2016 to clarify the objectives COMPLETED Collate a list of 10 specific recipes that have been suggested by students and voted to be included and present these to the Catering team IN PROGRESS 3.
-Conduct a recipe trial of these 10 recipes in the Cambridge Canteen for two weeks from 29 th January till 9 th February.
-NOT STARTED 4.
-Collect feedback with 1000 responses during the recipe trial to indicate which recipes students want to have permanently introduced, and to gain a better understanding of what students mean by 'good value for money' NOT STARTED
+STUDENTS' UNION CAMPAIGN UPDATE REPORT Faculty Voice Committee Prepared for: Date: 25/10/2017 (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Role: Prepared by: Johanna Korhonen ALSS Vice President Summary: This paper provides an update on the implementation of the campaign(s) of the Executive Committee member BETTER FOOD Aim: To offer a wider variety of food that reflects student feedback and is good value for money Objective(s): 1.
+Analyse the data collected by the Catering team regarding the COMPLETED Canteens from November 2016 to clarify the objectives 2.
+Recipe suggestion website has been set up COMPLETED 3.
+Mal (designer) has started working on the comms material for the IN PROGRESS suggestion period 4.
+Recipe suggestion period dates: 13th-24th November IN PROGRESS Collate a list of 10 specific recipes that have been suggested by students and voted to be included and present these to the Catering team 5.
+Recipe trial dates: 29th January - 9th February IN PROGRESS Conduct a recipe trial of the selected 10 recipes in the Cambridge Canteen for two weeks NOT STARTED 6.
+Collect feedback aiming for 1000 responses during the recipe trial to indicate which recipes students want to have permanently introduced, and to gain a better understanding of what students mean by 'good value for money' Updates: 1.
+Dates have been set for recipe suggestion and recipe trial period - it's happening!
+2. Mal has started working on the comms material for the recipe suggestion period that is in November 3.
+Recipe suggestion website has been set up (similar to ideas page) Budget for the recipe suggestion period: suggestion box, promo material (online, banner, signage for catering), feedback cards £200 has been agreed